OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/differential_evolution.rst

   * DifferentialEvolutionDriver is typically about 3 times faster than SimpleGADriver

-  * DifferentialEvolutionDriver is usually more accurate SimpleGADriver because it does not limit the number of bits available to represent inputs
+  * DifferentialEvolutionDriver is usually more accurate than SimpleGADriver because it does not limit the number of bits available to represent inputs

   * DifferentialEvolutionDriver does not require the user to manually specify a number of representation bits